Q: How do I know if I have Dry Eye?

 Q: What are progressive computer glasses?

 A: Progressive lenses let people clearly see objects at multiple distances by incorporating a prescription for distance, midrange, and near vision.
 Since they are used full time for all activities like driving and watching TV, the upper portion you see through when looking straight out is for distance vision; you must lift your chin a little to see the computer through the midrange portion.
 Progressive computer glasses, however, are made for heavy computer use.
 When looking straight ahead, your eyes focus on your computer and when you look down, you can read.
 Some lenses can focus out 5 feet, others out to 10 feet.
-Generally speaking, progressive computer lens are for computers and reading due to their larger midrange zone and are not recommended for driving.
+Generally speaking, progressive computer lenses are for computers and reading due to their larger midrange zone and are not recommended for driving.
 They can be perfect for anyone who spends long hours in front of a monitor.

 Q: Can I wear my contact lenses at the beach?